sohanrajadhikari/ctf-writeups/pico-ctf/investigative reversing [hard]/module_1.md

 So here's what I found after analyzing for a while:
 1. All four files are loaded up.
 2. The flag in flag.txt is 26 bytes which is then redestributed through a multitude of ways.
-3. I will just show you the reconstructed code.
+3. I will just show you the code reconstructed with the help of AI.

 ```
 #include <stdio.h>